Prescribed $Q$-curvature flow on closed manifolds of even dimension: Boundedness of Lg in Lg for and the long time existence of the flow

-Once Lemma \ref{lemH^nBoundedInFixedTime} holds, we can argue to prove that $u$ is uniformly bounded in $H^{2k} (M,g_0)$ for any $k>2$, which is crucial to claim that the flow exists for all time.
+The aim of this section is to strengthen the $H^n$-boundedness of $u(t)$ obtained in Section \ref{sec-BoundInH^n} above.
+What we are going to prove is that $u(t)$ is bounded in $H^{2k} (M )$ for any $k>2$, which is crucial to claim that the flow is defined to all time.
 Again, it is worth noting that the argument below does not depend on the size of $\int_M Q_0 \dvg$.
 To realize this, we follow the argument in \cite{br}.